Prices verified May 3 · Always confirm at the retailer before buying.

 Cons (honest weight):

-Oral-B's spec confirms oscillating-rotating CrossAction brush head + 2-minute quadrant timer + motor-pulse pressure sensor + ADA Seal of Acceptance at US$49.94 on Amazon (★4.5 across 61,743 reviews — by far the deepest review depth on this list).
-The right pick for first-time electric toothbrush buyers — the most-recommended electric toothbrush for first-time buyers per Wirecutter and Consumer Reports.
+The Pro 1000 delivers ADA-Sealed oscillating-rotating brushing + pressure sensor at with the deepest review depth on this list (61,743 ratings).
+The most-recommended electric toothbrush for first-time buyers per Wirecutter and Consumer Reports.

 Pros: